DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 - **API usage:** No default training for all tiers, only users opt-in for training purposes
 - **Training policy:** By default, Anthropic does not train generative models using code or prompts sent to Claude Code

-**Q: How does credential protection work with .ignore settings?**
+**Q: How does credential protection work with exclusion settings?**
-- **Supported .ignore patterns:** No configurable .ignore file settings available
+- **Supported exclusion patterns:** No configurable exclusion settings available
 - **Credential confidentiality measures:** User responsibility to remove sensitive data before sending

 **Q: What deployment options are available?**